Kaletra 100/25 Tablets

 Do not take Kaletra with any of the following medicines:

-- alfuzosin hydrochloride (treatment of Benign Prostatic Hypertension or BPH in men);
+- alfuzosin hydrochloride (treatment of Benign Prostatic Hyperplasia or BPH in men);

 - fusidic acid (an antibiotic);

-- astemizole or terfenadine (these medicines may be available without prescription);
+- astemizole or terfenadine (these antihistamine medicines may be available without prescription);

 - blonanserin (used to treat certain psychological and emotional conditions);